 The idea that people working together to solve problems is more likely to prevent cognitive bias and achieve a better outcome isn’t new; most organisations recognise the power of collaboration in problem solving.

-So why is that when it comes to giving people the headspace and time to work a problem, many revert to type, and ownership and responsibility for solving a problem falls back to an individual manager?
+So why is that when it comes to giving people the headspace and time to work on a problem, many revert to type and the ownership and responsibility for solving a problem falls back to an individual manager?